Healthy Homes Assessment Pauatahanui

 Insulation Pauatahanui

-A properly insulated home can help control condensation and lessen the likelihood of mould and dampness, and it will make an easier task to allow the house to hold warmth.
+A properly insulated home will help to control condensation, and decrease the risk of mould and dampness, as well as making more easy to allow the home to keep the heat.

 Insulation requirements to meet the R-values that are appropriate for your region.

-The "R" refers to thermal resistance and is a measure of how well the insulation is able to resist heat flow.
-The more high the R-value, higher the standard of insulation.
+The "R" signifies thermal resistance, and is a measure of how well the insulation resists heat flow.
+The higher the R-value, the higher the standard of insulation.

 Check out the complete details of this Healthy Homes insulation quality.